 The Engineer will decide all questions regarding the quality and acceptability of materials furnished, work performed, the rate of progress of the work, the interpretation of the contract, and the acceptable fulfillment of the contract.
+Alterations of contract requirements require an executed Change Order.

 Contract time will continue to be charged during suspensions in accordance with Subsection 105.01(A) and Subsection 105.09(2).